 There are physical signs of meth addiction as well, including:

 Our clinicians and therapists work together to create a treatment plan that fits your individual needs.
-This helps us uncover and treat any co-occurring mental health disorders that contribute to your addiction.
+This helps us uncover and treat any co-occurring mental health disorders that contributed to your addiction.
 By treating the underlying cause of an addiction, it may be possible to greatly reduce the likelihood of relapse.

-Your personalized treatment plan may include:
+Your personalized meth addiction treatment plan may include:

 These and other options may be available to you.
 We would be happy to speak with you about the treatments that we offer and how they can help you on the road to sobriety.